kwynncom/true-random-numbers-from-microphone/README.md

 php index.php -raw -d1 | aplay

 -d1 means 1 second of input, but the output is 12 seconds because it's a high-quality sample downgraded quite a bit, by default (see more specs below).
-If you try to play at the same rate as the recording, given in part that I'm using an interpreted language, the sound won't keep up.
-You'll hear a bit of static, then silence, and repeat.

 If you have rngd installed (part of rng-tools, see more below):